department-of-veterans-affairs/health-apis-patient-generated-data/mapping/appointment.md

 }
 ```

-Appointment has reference to location (clinic), which in turn references managing organization (facility):
+Appointment has reference to a participant location (clinic), which in turn references managing organization (facility):

 ```
 {